-The Northshore School District is committed to supporting the well-being and mental health of all students and staff.
+The Northshore School District is committed to supporting the well-being and mental health of all students.

 If you or a family member are looking for help with mental health or substance use, Care Solace can help you quickly find treatment options matched to your needs regardless of the circumstance.
 Care Solace is a complimentary and confidential service provided to students, staff, and their families by Northshore School District 417.
 Care Solace’s team is available 24/7/365 and can support you in any language.